sif/Personal/README.md

 ---
 * Work code have been removed or merely referenced.

+### Competition
+---
+* "UVa Online Judge" sucks.
+Shouldn't be used to judge my coding.
+Even the book "Programming Challenges" thinks so.
+It takes several try sometimes and I have come to accept the fact that if it doesn't take my answer but the output matches, I'm going to accept it personally.
+* TopCoder platform isn't what it used to be.
+It parses regex differently.
+What works on my compiler doesn't always work on their's for some reason.
+This issue has been brought up before by others.
+* Poked around.
+Turns out regex is poorly implemented in a lot of C++ compilers.

 ### School Projects
 ---
 * School project relates to work done at KCC or NYU.